deslee/DesM_CmsAPI/README.md

 ## Todo

-* Implement logout feature that deletes the auth token from the browser.
-This is crucial if user wants to log in via public computer.
 * Error message on authentication fail.
 * When the controllers take the user to the admin page, redirect back to the original page on successful authentication.
 * Write a unit test that creates, updates, and deletes an entry.